 Some children qualify to receive part of their parents’ Social Security benefits.
-Here, the attorneys at Disability Associates break down the process and qualifications necessary for children to receive Social Security benefits.
+Here, the attorneys at Disability Associates break down the process and qualifications necessary for Social Security Benefits for Children.

 Are all Children Eligible?